oyoclass/python3editor-doc/doc/modules/urllib.md

 #### Example 3) Calling API

 Most APIs provide [JSON](https://en.wikipedia.org/wiki/JSON) format data.
-Here we will use an IP-to-Location API to get the location information from a IP.
+Here we will use an IP-to-Location API to get the location information from an IP address.

 ```python
 from urllib.request import urlopen